... ...

 Tips for filing online:

-To get serious about secure storage and to be able to securely collaborate on and share documents between users I recommend
+To get serious about secure storage and to be able to securely collaborate on and share documents between users I recommend pCloud File Security.

-Try it free for 30 days
+Try it free

-So now we get started.
+So, now we get started.

-Setup your Main folder.
+Set up your Main folder.
 Give it a name, perhaps the name of your business.

 To open a new folder, start in your Storage location of choice, right click your mouse and click on New > Folder - then name it.